nicoCorbal/porfolio/src/content/en/information-security-policy_en.md

 ## 1. Introduction

-OSIX recognizes that information is one of the most critical assets for the development of its technological activity.
+OSIX Texh recognizes that information is one of the most critical assets for the development of its technological activity.
 This policy aims to establish the necessary guidelines, responsibilities, and principles to ensure that all information processed, regardless of its format, is properly protected.
 Information security is a cross-cutting commitment assumed by the entire organization.

 ---

 ## 2. Mission and Objectives

 Our mission is to guarantee the comprehensive protection of information, ensuring its **confidentiality**, **integrity**, **availability**, and **traceability**.
-OSIX pursues the following objectives:
+OSIX Tech pursues the following objectives:

 - Prevent security incidents.
 - Ensure operational continuity.